-Being search a powerhouse, Google is bound to attract a large number of supporters for its services search as Google Adwords.
+Being search a powerhouse, Google is bound to attract a large number of supporters for its services search as Google Ads.
 But unfortunately, it doesn’t attract everybody.
-Before going any further, let’s get a reminder of what Google AdWords is!
+Before going any further, let’s get a reminder of what Google Ads is!

-In pay per click advertising, the advertiser bids on keywords that relate to their business.
+In pay-per-click advertising (ppc), the advertiser bids on keywords that relate to their business.
 They are then offered the chance to display their advertisements to the target audience and only pay when people click on those Ads.
 This is a great opportunity for businesses as if offers them a chance to expand their focus and only display their ad to potential buyers.

-With Google claiming over 75% of all internet users, a lot of people are bound to buy or at least be interested in what you are offering, leading to the unmatched potential growth for your company.
-AdWords basically connects your business with qualified potential customers.
+With Google claiming over 75% of all internet users, a lot of people are bound to buy or at least be interested in what you are offering, leading to unmatched potential growth for your company.
+Ads basically connect your business with qualified potential customers.

-If you are the considering using AdWords, then you are a step closer to taking your business to a much higher level.
+If you are considering using Google Ads, then you are a step closer to taking your business to a much higher level.
 By using the right keywords for the right audience, your business will see immense growth in potential, reduced wasted expenses, gain better control of your business, maintain elegant communications, improve customer service and get a competitive advantage.

-Below are five reasons why your business should be using Google AdWords.
+Below are five reasons why your business should be using Google Ads.

 The online platform is flexible and easy to measure.
 It allows your prospective customers to survey your goods and buy them at their own convenience and pace.
-Measuring the success of the AdWords campaign is also efficient and well facilitated at no extra costs.
-AdWords contains customizable options that will enable the campaign to go hand in hand with your individual needs.
+Measuring the success of the Google Ads campaign is also efficient and well facilitated at no extra costs.
+Google Ads contains customizable options that will enable the campaign to go hand in hand with your individual needs.

 SEO takes a lot of time before attracting numerous quality clicks that may lead to sales.
-On the other hand, AdWords are likely to bring in quality traffic right away.
-While this might not bring money right on the spin, it gives you the chance to identify the effectiveness of your keywords based on your AdWords data.
+On the other hand, Google Ads are likely to bring in quality traffic right away.
+While this might not bring money right on the spin, it gives you the chance to identify the effectiveness of your keywords based on your Google Ads data.

 The presence of Ads in videos on YouTube and product listings are engaging to viewers, which triggers a desire in knowing more about the product, which in turn increases the chances of your campaign’s success.
-The ever emerging Ad formats and extension engage customers and lure them into checking your website out, which might ultimately lead to sales.
+The ever-emerging Ad formats and extensions engage customers and lure them into checking your website out, which might ultimately lead to sales.

-With AdWords, you don’t have to use more than you intend.
-In fact, AdWords allows you to set your daily maximum budget.
+With Google Ads, you don’t have to use more than you intend.
+In fact, Google Ads allows you to set your daily maximum budget.
 This gives you the wriggle room to plan for your campaign effectively with no fear of over budgeting.
 However, it’s important to know that the lower the budget, the lower the frequency of the Ads.

-AdWords is the one of the most effective way to connect your business to quality potential customers.
+Google Ads is one of the most effective ways to connect your business to quality potential customers.
 By using this platform smartly, a business can see huge growth in their sales and revenue.
-All businesses can take advantage of Google AdWords; however, only a few of them are fully aware of the platforms power.
-If your business is floundering on the fringes when it comes to internet visibility, AdWords might exactly be what you need.
+All businesses can take advantage of Google Ads; however, only a few of them are fully aware of the power of the platform.
+If your business is floundering on the fringes when it comes to internet visibility, Google Ads might exactly be what you need.

 If you are still with me, let me take you through a few points you will need to consider to make your Google advertising successful.

-Without setting your highly targeted goal, your AdWords can turn out to be a waste of valuable resources, money and time.
+Without setting your highly targeted goal, your Google Ads can turn out to be a waste of valuable resources, money and time.
 Setting your advertising metrics correctly allows you to identify the right audience, track advertising performance and ensure all advertising is getting you a positive ROI (Return On Investment).
 Setting the right goals will also allow you to understand the right sequence of steps to ensure that your advertising is felt online.
-A company’s marketing objectives should be the first priority when planning for AdWords advertising.
+A company’s marketing objectives should be the first priority when planning for Google Ads advertising.

-An AdWords campaign is not going to be very successful if the landing page (where you send people that have clicked on your ad) hasn’t been properly structured in a way that appeals to the customers’ needs.
-A well designed landing page ensures that all the key operations of your business are communicated and represented effectively to your potential customer.
-Moreover, it ensures that your businesses history, experience, capabilities, services and awards are properly represented to adequately meet the customers’ needs.
+A Google Ads campaign is not going to be very successful if the landing page (where you send people that have clicked on your ad) hasn’t been properly structured in a way that appeals to the customers’ needs.
+A well-designed landing page ensures that all the key operations of your business are communicated and represented effectively to your potential customer.
+Moreover, it ensures that your business’s history, experience, capabilities, services, and awards are properly represented to adequately meet the customers’ needs.

-You can use AdWords for as long as you want.
+You can use Google Ads for as long as you want.
 The amazing advantage of advertising on Google is that you can advertise for as long as you want.
-If you havea short term promotion you can run a countdown campaign and stop once the sale is over.
+If you have a short term promotion you can run a countdown campaign and stop once the sale is over.

-To get started with Google AdWords, you will need to get registered.
+To get started with Google Ads, you will need to get registered.
 This process is short and involves;

-Your AdWords campaign has the potential to go terribly wrong if you use the incorrect keywords.
-Using broad matches terms for your campaign can generate a large volume of clicks, but if set up incorrect can have your ad showing to the wrong kind of client.
+Your Google Ads campaign has the potential to go terribly wrong if you use the incorrect keywords.
+Using broad match terms for your campaign can generate a large volume of clicks, but if set up incorrectly can have your ad showing to the wrong kind of client.
 If using broad match keywords, you must develop an extensive negative keyword list (discussed later) as well.
 A good example of this is if you are selling leather lounges, the last this you want is people searching for leather handbags being shown your ad and potentially clicking.

 It is imperative to understand that choosing specific keywords makes up a huge component of how effective your campaign will be.
 You will not be successful unless you take the time to research what your customers are looking for.
 Once you understand what they are searching for, you can build your targeted keyword list and show your ads to only those searchers.

-When setting up an AdWords campaign the second most crucial part of the process is writing compelling text ads.
+When setting up a Google Ads campaign the second most crucial part of the process is writing compelling text ads.
 This may be the only information a potential customer ever sees about a business and the services they offer.
 Use this space to convey why someone should choose your business over everyone else on the results page.

 The best way to ensure your business is growing is to understand your campaign’s conversion rates and how you can improve them.
 Having a good understanding of your campaigns conversion expectations will allow you to forecast your performance, and plan future campaigns.

 With over six million keywords processed by Google each day, it is amazing to think that around 15% of these have never been searched before.
 With this in mind, we need to understand that if our campaign is not targeted correctly we will show ads to the wrong type of customers.
-By using negative keywords, you are telling Google to not show your ad, or exclude keywords that aren’t related any way to the product that you are selling.
+By using negative keywords, you are telling Google to not show your ad, or exclude keywords that aren’t related anyway to the product that you are selling.
 The negative keywords will lower your cost and increase your revenue.
-Adding negative keywords is by far the easiest ways to boost your ROI, reach the most targeted clients and reduce your costs.
-Moreover, it helps increase the AdWords quality score.
+Adding negative keywords is by far the easiest way to boost your ROI, reach the most targeted clients and reduce your costs.
+Moreover, it helps increase the Google Ads quality score.